labex-labs/open-source-labs/python/practical-python/lab-02-02-containers-containers/step9.md

     portfolio.append(holding)
 ```

-Finally, you’ll return the resulting `portfolio` list.
+Finally, you'll return the resulting `portfolio` list.

-Experiment with your function interactively (just a reminder that in
-order to do this, you first have to run the `report.py` program in the
+Experiment with your function interactively (just a reminder that in order to do this, you first have to run the `report.py` program in the interpreter):
-interpreter):

 _Hint: Use `-i` when executing the file in the terminal_